Ada-Developers-Academy/core-unit-1/unit1-wrap-up/activity-mind-map.md

-# Unit 1 - Reflection Activity
+# Activity: Mind Map

+## Goals
+- Reflect on our learning this Unit
+- Make connections between different concepts.

+## Introduction

 Wow!
 We've learned so much in this unit.
 Let's take time to reflect on our learning and make connections.